Gear 1 - Introduction

 Gear 1 - Instruction, Learning and Assessment Priorities

 The Wisconsin Digital Learning Plan Goals, Recommendations, and Priority Activities within each section of the plan represent issues that speak to our engagement with federal, state, and local education agencies.
 Activities are targeted for completion by state education agency (SEA) and local education agency (LEA).
-In many cases, there will be collaboration between and among agencies to meet the goals.
+In many cases, there will be a collaboration between and among agencies to meet the goals.

 Educators will base curriculum, instruction, and assessment on the clear expectation that all students graduate prepared for college and the workplace.
 Educators will actively use data to guide choices related to curriculum, content, and instructional strategies.